Peasant Soup with Oats

 13. Step 13:

-Wash the bay leaf, add to the soup, mix.
-You can add any spices and seasonings to taste.
-Simmer the soup at a low boil for 7-9 minutes.
+Rinse the bay leaf, add it to the soup, and stir.
+Add any other spices and seasonings to taste.
+Simmer the soup gently for 7-9 minutes.

 14. Step 14:

-Remove the pan from the heat, let the soup brew with the lid closed for 10-15 minutes.
-During this time, it will acquire a pleasant thick consistency and become more fragrant.
+Take the pot off the heat and let the soup rest, covered, for 10-15 minutes.
+It will take on a pleasant, thicker consistency and become more fragrant.

 15. Step 15:

-Serve peasant soup with sour cream.
-Bon appetit!
+Serve the peasant soup with sour cream.
+Enjoy!

 • Category I chicken - 238 kcal/100g